Christoph Blocher: Political career

 The struggle that existed between the SVP's largest branches of Bern and Zürich continued into the early 1990s.
 While the Bern-oriented faction represented the old moderate style of the SVP, the Zürich-oriented wing led by Blocher represented a new radical right-wing populist agenda.
 The Zürich wing began to politicise asylum issues, and the question of European integration started to dominate Swiss political debates.
 They also adopted more confrontational methods.

-The Zürich-wing followingly started to gain ground in the party at the expense of the Bern-wing, and the party became increasingly centralised as a national party, in contrast to the traditional Swiss system of parties with loose organisational structures and weak central powers.
+The Zürich-wing subsequently started to gain ground in the party at the expense of the Bern-wing, and the party became increasingly centralised as a national party, in contrast to the traditional Swiss system of parties with loose organisational structures and weak central powers.
 During the 1990s, the party also doubled its number of cantonal branches (to eventually be represented in all cantons), which strengthened the power of the Zürich-wing since most new sections supported their agenda.
 Although Swiss political parties tended to lack dominant national leaders, Blocher became the de facto leader of the national SVP and one of the most famous Swiss politicians.

 In 1991, the party for the first time became the strongest party in Zürich, with 20.2% of the vote.
-The party broke through in the early 1990s in both Zürich and Switzerland as a whole, and experienced dramatically increasing results in elections.
+It also broke through in the early 1990s in both Zürich and Switzerland as a whole, and experienced dramatically increasing results in elections.
 From being the smallest of the four governing parties at the start of the 1990s, the party by the end of the decade emerged as the strongest party in Switzerland.
 At the same time, the party expanded its electoral base towards new voter demographics.
 The SVP in general won its best results in cantons where the cantonal branches adopted the agenda of the Zürich wing.
 In the 1999 federal election, the SVP for the first time became the strongest party in Switzerland with 22.5% of the vote, a 12.6% share increase.
 This was the biggest increase of votes for any party in the entire history of the Swiss proportional electoral system, which was introduced in 1919.